francoc0239/sep10-freedom-project/prep/content.md

   * It'll be able to take your temperature
   * It'll be able to take care of you and give you things when you can't move
   * It'll be able to move anywhere at anytime
   * It has built in safe AI so it can be up to date
+  * The robot will call you by whatever you want
+  * The robot will charge using the sun as its energy source
+  * The robot will also be able to contact the nearest hospital near you
+  * You can call the robot anything you want
+  * When you call the robots name, it will come over.

 * A band aid that heals your cuts and bruises very fast
-  * As you put on a bandaid, it just heals your minor cuts and bruises.
+  * As you put on a bandaid, it just heals your minor cuts and bruises in 30 seconds and then you can just take it off.
   * It could also disinfect your cuts so you won't get sick or infected.
+  * The band aid is really bendable so it wont feel uncomfortable